nirwanadoteth/cafe-pos/README.md

 # Cafe POS System

-A modern, extensible Point-of-Sale (POS) application for cafes, built with the latest Laravel 12.x, Filament 4.x, and Tailwind CSS v4.x technology stack.
+A modern, extensible Point-of-Sale (POS) application for cafes, built with Laravel 12.x, Filament 4.x (Server‑Driven UI on Livewire/Alpine/Tailwind), and Tailwind CSS v4.x.
 It provides robust order management, reporting, and admin features with a clean, modular architecture and developer-friendly workflow.

-**🎉 Recently Upgraded:** Successfully completed comprehensive upgrade to Laravel 12.x/Filament 4.x/Tailwind v4.x with enhanced performance, security, and modern UI features.

 ---